klaasnicolaas/python-energyzero/README.md

 - Percentage of the current price compared to the maximum price

 ### Gas prices

+The gas prices do not change per hour, but are fixed for 24 hours.
+Which means that from 06:00 in the morning the new rate for that day will be used.

 - Current/Next gas market price (float)
 - Average gas price (float)